 What you can expect

-If crooked nasal bones push the septum off to one side, it may be necessary to make cuts in the bones of the nose to reposition them.
-Spreader grafts are small, reinforcing strips of cartilage that can be used to help correct a deviated septum when the problem is along the bridge of the nose.
-Sometimes these are necessary to effectively straighten the septum.
+If crooked nasal bones push the septum off to one side, the surgeon may need to make cuts in the bones of the nose.
+This is done to move them into their proper place.
+Small strips of cartilage called spreader grafts can help correct a deviated septum when the problem is along the bridge of the nose.
+Sometimes, these are used to help straighten the septum.